National Health Insurance

 Beginning to receive welfare assistanceNHI Insurance Eligibility Certificate, welfare assistance start notification

-OtherWhen changing address in townMy Number Health Insurance Card or NHI Eligibility Certificate
+OtherWhen changing address within townMy Number Health Insurance Card or NHI Eligibility Certificate

 When a household is divided or comes together

-When you decide an address separately for school attendanceMy Number Health Insurance Card or NHI Eligibility Certificate, Student Registration Certificate
+When registering a separate address for school attendanceMy Number Health Insurance Card or NHI Eligibility Certificate, Student Registration Certificate

 When you lost your insurance card (or when it becomes dirty and can not be used)Identification (such as an expired qualification certificate)